nicholasinatel/Udacity/Projects/01-Movie-Website/README.md

 I have not tested on MAC OS or LINUX, it should work though.

 ## Objective
-- Learn how write an application using OOP - Object Oriented Python.
+- Learn how to write an application using OOP - Object Oriented Python.
 - Learn how to make this application serve HTML via web browser.
 - Estabilish a foundation in core programmin concepts using Python.
 - Understand the role a simple web server has in receiving a request, executing a block of code and generating a response.